Rotating Canada Post strikes today in Calgary, Sherbrooke, Que., and Kelowna, B.C.

-OTTAWA — Canada Post employees will continue rotating walkouts today in Sherbrooke, Que., Calgary and Kelowna, B.C., but the strike has ended in the Greater Toronto Area after two days of work stoppage forced the closure of the Crown corporation’s biggest sorting plants.
+OTTAWA — Canada Post employees are holding rotating strikes in Sherbrooke, Que., Calgary and Kelowna, B.C., ending two days of work stoppage in the Greater Toronto Area that forced the closure of the Crown Corporation’s largest sorting plants.

-CUPW says the Calgary walkout began Wednesday at 6 p.m.
+The Calgary walkout began Wednesday at 6 p.m.
 MT and in Kelowna at 6 a.m.
-PT.
+PT, the union said.

 Nearly 9,000 CUPW members walked off the job in the Toronto region early Tuesday as part of rotating strikes that began Monday to back contract demands.